 As always, if you are concerned about your health and posture, go and get yourself checked out by a professional.
 If you found this article useful, please throw me a bone and share it with others.

-Once you have your duck feet sorted it may be worth checking out how to Fix Your Hip Extension.
-If you squat (hint everyone does every day why not check out Why My Squat Is Different To Your Squat? and whilst your on the mobility Path we love: Mobility vs Flexibility: What You Need To Know To Reach Your Goals.
+Once you have your duck feet sorted, it may be worth checking out how to Fix Your Hip Extension.
+If you squat (hint everyone does every day, why not check out Why My Squat Is Different To Your Squat?
+Whilst you are on the mobility Path, we love Mobility vs Flexibility: What You Need To Know To Reach Your Goals.